Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 Pelosi today on the view says the surge isn't working because the politicians of Iraq have not taken control of their country.

-Obama's it has worked better than even Bush or Cheney thought or McCain thought.
+Obama said it has worked better than even Bush or Cheney thought or McCain thought.

 Right.

-Now he that's the first time he said this.
+Now, that's the first time he said this.

-I mean, this is I'm telling you, he is running a dual or maybe a triple campaign.
+I mean, this is, I'm telling you, he is running a dual or maybe a triple campaign.

-He is saying one thing to one group of people, another thing to another group of people, and he's trying to have it both ways is why he's stuttering around.
+He is saying one thing to one group of people, another thing to another group of people, and he's trying to have it both ways.

 Pelosi's just an idiot.